paulbaumgarten/pbaumgarten.com/ib-compsci/internal-assessment/internal-assessment-pdf-version.md

 If forms, tables, bullet points or footnotes are used for extended text (for example, for explanation, analysis and evaluation), thereby trying to exclude it from the word count, this text will be included in the word count".

 Bullet point list, numbered list, footnotes, captions, tables, titles, annotations are not included in the word count IF they contain short phrases or statements, as this is what they are meant for.
 If a candidate provides an extended writing in a table or a bullet point list (such as explanations, analysis), in anticipation to exclude it from the word count, then this text will be included in the word count.

-In the (intentionally blurred) illustration, the red text with arrows will be counted toward the word count.